-Take a journey through Central Otago’s ‘timeless land’ and enjoy 300km of challenging cycle rides on quiet rural roads that showcase the area’s vast ‘big sky’ horizons, rugged rock & tor ranges and sweeping farmland.
+Our Central Otago bike tour ‘Challenger Series’ will take you on a journey through Central Otago’s ‘timeless land’, with 300km of challenging cycle rides on quiet rural roads that showcase the area’s vast ‘big sky’ horizons, rugged rock & tor ranges and sweeping farmland.

 Our support vehicle is available at all times throughout the cycle tour.
 Refer to our Level of Difficulty gradings for more information.